By Derek Farr

 When I was 8-years old, I broke my wrist.
 The doctors put my arm in a cast for six weeks.
 When they cut the cast off, my arm was shriveled, small and weak – atrophy had set in.
 It’s the same for all humans: if we don’t use our muscles, we lose them.
 But not black bears.
 In one of the most extraordinary adaptations in the natural world, bears emerge after months of hibernation as strong as they were in late November.
 They do this by recycling the nitrogen in their waste.

 So goodnight sweet bears.
 You will be missed in these dark, snowy months.
-And when longer days return in late March or early April, we look forward to seeing you gain, at a distance of course.
+And when longer days return in late March or early April, we look forward to seeing you again, at a distance of course.

 Derek started guiding rivers in 1996.
 He lives in Idaho where he and his wife use every opportunity to experience the natural wonders of that great state.